 Why do people always focus on negativity when it comes to the unemployed?
-I can’t help but to wonder about (not dwell on) this.
+I can’t help but to wonder about (

 So much information is spreading around about the jobless, but very little is actually positive and actually sourced from the unemployed themselves.

 A View On Unemployment Stereotypes Unsplash Original Photo Courtesy of Matthew Wiebe.
 Edited by Me.

 Consider, for example, the following (negative) stereotypes surrounding the unemployed as a group: